human-pangenomics/hpp_production_workflows/coverage/README.md

 a corrected version of the input bam file, in which the primary and secondary alignments are swapped whenever neccessary.

-More information about the phasing pipeline is available [here](https://github.com/human-pangenomics/hpp_production_workflows/blob/asset/coverage/docs/phasing/README.md)
+More information about SecPhase is available [here](https://github.com/human-pangenomics/hpp_production_workflows/blob/asset/coverage/docs/phasing/README.md)

-### 3. Run Partitioner on the alignments
+### 3. Run Flagger on the alignments
-The corrected bam file is then given as input to Partitioner.
-Partitioner outputs a bed file for each of the 4 components; erroneous, duplicated, haploid and collapsed.
+The corrected bam file is then given as input to Flagger.
+Flagger outputs a bed file for each of the 4 components; erroneous, duplicated, haploid and collapsed.
 Any component other than the haploid one is pointing to unreliable blocks in assembly.
 The 4 components are explained in detail [here](https://github.com/human-pangenomics/hpp_production_workflows/tree/asset/coverage/docs/coverage).

-More information about Partitioner is available [here](https://github.com/human-pangenomics/hpp_production_workflows/tree/asset/coverage/docs/coverage)
+More information about Flagger is available [here](https://github.com/human-pangenomics/hpp_production_workflows/tree/asset/coverage/docs/coverage)

 ### 4. Call variants
 By calling variants it is possible to detect the regions that needs polishing or the regions that have alignments from the wrong haplotype.
 It is recommeneded to use [Deepvariant](https://github.com/google/deepvariant) for calling variants from HiFi alignments and [Pepper-Margin-Deepvariant](https://github.com/kishwarshafin/pepper) for ONT.